 Explore the simple interactive lesson material

-In many cases, less is more and the children had a simple storytelling session with bits and pieces of art and science, which is one of my favorite combinations!
-Campbell Manning and Nadia Ronquillo are a great team, and Leap gave me so many ideas about various activities – it was very hard to choose which activity to cover in the lesson!
+In many cases, less is more, and the children had a simple storytelling session with bits and pieces of art and science, which is one of my favorite combinations!
+Campbell Manning and Nadia Ronquillo are a great team, and Leap gave me many ideas about various activities – it was tough to choose which activity to cover in the lesson!